MalloZup/malloblog/content/posts/systems-draw-01-nrepl.md

 - 6) A Client of nREPL
 - 7) What is nREPL session

+`TIP:` For each point in the list, I will suggest you to look at the map first,  then read the description  and finally  relook the map with the new informations.

 ### 1) The architecture model of nREPL

 nREPL use a server/client model.

-For simplicity I draw EMACS as client but it could be another client. (see other clients here: https://nrepl.org/nrepl/usage/clients.html)
+We use emacs as client but it could be another client. (see other clients here: https://nrepl.org/nrepl/usage/clients.html)
-I will use CIDER/EMACS here for sake of simplicity but the same apply for other clients.

 The highlevel definition from nREPL from upstream doc: